 It’s certainly possible to increase your click-through rates, conversion rates, and ROI with behavior-targeted ads.
 However, it’s also feasible you’ll hurt your metrics if you come off overly invasive.
 Weigh the pros and cons of using behavioral advertising in your campaigns and decide whether you’ll use behavioral or contextual ads.

-No matter your decision, remember you increase your chances of conversion with a personalized post-click experience.
+No matter your decision, remember you increase your chances of conversion with a personalized post-click landing page.
 To maintain a high level of relevance throughout your entire campaign, connect every behavioral or contextual ad to its own unique post-click landing page.

-Request an Instapage Enterprise Demo today to discover how to scale your post-click experiences.
+Request an Instapage Enterprise Demo today to discover how to scale your post-click landing pages.